Andrew Moore (baseball): Cincinnati Reds

 On April 1, 2020, Moore signed a minor league contract with the Cincinnati Reds organization.
 Moore did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He became a free agent on November 2.

 Detroit Tigers

 On January 16, 2021, Moore signed a minor league contract with the Detroit Tigers.
 He was released on August 5, 2021.

 Toronto Blue Jays

 On June 14, 2022, Moore signed a minor league contract with the Toronto Blue Jays.
 In 10 games (6 starts) between the Double–A New Hampshire Fisher Cats and Triple–A Buffalo Bisons, he compiled a 5.63 ERA with 29 strikeouts across 32 innings.
 Moore was released by the Blue Jays organization on August 24.

 Coaching career

 On January 24, 2024, Moore was hired to serve as the assistant pitching coach for the Columbus Clippers, the Triple–A affiliate of the Cleveland Guardians.

 In 2025, Moore was named as the pitching coach for Cleveland's High-A affiliate, the Lake County Captains.
+In 2026, Moore was once again named as an assistant pitching coach of the Triple-A affiliate Columbus Clippers.